-Consistent with our overall pay philosophy, our Compensation Committee determined the size of the 2017 equity awards so that the target total direct compensation of the named executive officers fell in the competitive market range, as appropriate, after considering factors such as Company and individual performance, experience, longevity with the Company, internal pay parity considerations and unique requirements of the position.
+Consistent with our overall pay philosophy, our Compensation Committee determined the size of the 2019 equity awards so that the target total direct compensation of the named executive officers fell in the competitive market range, as appropriate, after considering factors such as Company and individual performance, experience, longevity with the Company, internal pay parity considerations and unique requirements of the position.

-The RSU awards granted to the named executive officers in 2017 were subject to the following provisions:
+The RSU and PRSU awards granted to the named executive officers in 2019 were subject to the following provisions:

-• The performance-based RSUs have a three-year performance period and will be earned, if at all, upon the achievement of a cumulative Adjusted EBITDA goals over the performance period.
-Cumulative Adjusted EBITDA was selected as a long-term performance measure as it aligns future payout under the long-term plan with sustained EBITDA performance.
-At the beginning of the performance period, it was determined that the shares of our Common Stock subject to the performance-based RSUs will be earned (and vest in full on December 31, 2019, the last day of the performance period), subject to the executive officer's continued service as of that date as follows:
+• For the CEO and COO, the PRSUs have a three-year performance period commencing January 1, 2019 and ending on December 31, 2021 and will be earned, if at all, upon the achievement of a minimum pre-established cumulative Adjusted EBITDA growth goal over the performance period and continued service through such vesting date.
+Cumulative Adjusted EBITDA growth was selected as a long-term performance measure as it aligns future payout under the long-term plan with sustained EBITDA performance.
+At the beginning of the performance period, it was determined that the shares of our Common Stock subject to the PRSUs will be earned (and vest in full on March 6, 2022), subject to the executive officer's continued service as of that date as follows: